mezo-org/musd/docs/README.md

 The three main contracts - `BorrowerOperations.sol`, `TroveManager.sol` and `StabilityPool.sol` - hold the user-facing public functions, and contain most of the internal system logic.
 Together they control Trove state updates and movements of collateral and mUSD tokens around the system.

+## Key Changes from THUSD

+Much of mUSD comes from [Threshold USD](https://github.com/Threshold-USD/dev), but there are a few key differences to highlight:

 ### Fixed-Interest Borrowing

 1. **Global Interest Rate**: A single global interest rate, referred to as the "current rate," applies to all newly opened troves.